tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 ### Setup

-- Start required Sequence Components that are `ESW`, `AOESW` and `IRIS` for the `IRIS_Cal` observation using `TestSetup.spawnSequenceComponent(ESW, None)` method.
+- Start required Sequence Components that are `ESW`, `AOESW` and `IRIS` for the `IRIS_Cal` observation using `TestSetup.spawnSequenceComponent` method.
-- Start Sequence Manager using `TestSetup.startSequenceManager(sequenceManagerPrefix)` method.
+- Start Sequence Manager using the `TestSetup.startSequenceManager(sequenceManagerPrefix)` method.

 ### Verification

-- Submit `configure` command to Sequence Manager and verify successful configure response is returned.
+- Submit the `configure` command to the Sequence Manager and verify a successful configure response is returned.
-- Resolve the location of the top level sequencer and create **SequencerApi** using that location.
+- Resolve the location of the top level sequencer and create a **SequencerApi** using that location.
-- Submit `sequence` using `sequencerApi.submitAndWait(sequence)` method and verify it returns **Completed** response
+- Submit a `sequence` using the `sequencerApi.submitAndWait(sequence)` method and verify it returns a **Completed** response

 ### Cleanup